AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 ### Installing llvm version 11

-llvm 11 should be available in all current Linux repository.
+llvm 11 should be available in all current Linux repositories.
 If you use an outdated Linux distribution read the next section.

 ### Installing llvm from the llvm repository (version 12)